-Last Updated on December 9, 2022 by admin
+Last Updated on April 8, 2024 by Kelly

 If you’re planning a trip to visit Machu Picchu, you’ll undoubtedly spend time in the city of Cusco.
-Cusco was once the capital of the Inca empire, and as such it contains some of the most notable Inca ruins in Peru.
+Cusco was once the capital of the Inca empire, and it contains some of the most notable Inca ruins in Peru.
 Located high on a hill overlooking Cusco, Sacsayhuaman is one of the most famous Inca archaeological sites in the area.
 Sacsayhuaman is an Inca complex that was built during the 15th century.
 Much like Machu Picchu, it contains a citadel and religious sites.
 It also served as a military fortress.
-In this post, we’ll share a complete guide for visiting Sacsayhuaman in Cusco, Peru.

-How to Get to Sacsayhuaman
+How to Get to There

 It’s very easy to reach Sacsayhuaman while in Cusco.
 The ruins are located to the north on the outskirts of town.

 There are two primary options for reaching the ruins from downtown Cusco.
-You can walk to the ruins, or you can take a taxi.
+You can walk to the ruins, or you can take a taxi

 When we visited Sacsayhuaman, we chose to walk to the ruins.
 The walk was a bit uphill, but it was manageable even though we were still adjusting to the altitude.
 We thought it was a great warm-up for our upcoming hike on the Inca Trail!